 These children will cry, then catch their breath and ‘hold’ it without breathing.
-This is not done on purpose – even if it seems that children are holding their breath as part of an extreme tantrum.
+They don’t do it on purpose – even if it looks like they’re holding their breath as part of an extreme tantrum.

 Some cases of breath-holding are associated with iron deficiency anaemia.
 Your GP can do a simple blood test to determine whether this is a likely cause.